 Former Indonesian first lady Ani Yudhoyono dies

-SINGAPORE: The wife of former Indonesian President Susilo Bambang Yudhoyono died on Saturday morning (Jun 1) at the National University Hospital, Singapore's Ministry of Foreign Affairs (MFA) said in a press statement.
+SINGAPORE: The wife of former Indonesian President Susilo Bambang Yudhoyono died on Saturday morning (Jun 1) at the National University Hospital (NUH), Singapore's Ministry of Foreign Affairs (MFA) said in a press statement.

 Kristiani Herrawati, 66, better known as Ani Yudhoyono, had been battling blood cancer.